Legends of the Condor Heroes: The Gallants: Box office

 In the days prior to its release, Legends of the Condor Heroes: The Gallants was leading in ticket sales among 2025's Chinese New Year films.

 The film earned US$35.6 million on its opening day, ultimately grossing US$93.20 million, less than Maoyan's projected US$113 million.
 The movie became the highest-grossing wuxia movie in Chinese cinema, surpassing Detective Dee: The Four Heavenly Kings (2018), also directed by Tsui.

 After the film was released in Thailand, it was very popular.
-Not only did it beat the Hollywood movie "Captain America 4" in the first week, it also won the Thai box office championship for two consecutive weeks.
+Not only did it beat Captain America: Brave New World in the first week, it also won the Thai box office championship for two consecutive weeks.
 It is the first Chinese-language film in nearly 20 years to win the box office championship for two consecutive weeks.
 According to reports, the box office revenue of this film in Thailand has reached 21.9 million baht (approximately HK$5.057 million), surpassing the cumulative record of 16.39 million baht (approximately HK$3.7847 million) of "Ip Man 4" many years ago.